 VPNs have become very popular recently as more people become aware of the data-stealing activities from multiple directions.
 It is one of the best ways to keep your devices and networks safe.

 There are multiple Virtual Private Network applications that provide extreme security to you.
 They function by establishing a private connection between you and the internet.
 This is done by creating a direct tunnel that is encrypted, making all of your activity and internet traffic completely untraceable and off the grid.
-This provides you fantastic protection against data stealing and hackers.
+This provides you with fantastic protection against data stealing and hackers.

 However, once again, only use authenticated and trusted VPNs that will not abuse your trust.